imagej/imagej.github.io/_pages/Creating_Imglib2_images_in_MATLAB.md

 ImgLib2 developers managed to deal with it elegantly.
 Since the library can abstract about everything, having an image type which is not directly backed up by an existing primitive type is not a problem.
 The uint8 is represented internally by something Java can handle, and ImgLib2 makes sure the unsigned byte type arithmetics are respected whenever the image content is retrieved or display.

 But when we call the `getCurrentStorageArray` method, we retrieve this internal representation, and it just happens that it is of type `int8`, that is signed byte.
 The values are a bit mixed, since `int8` ranges from -128 to 127, while `uint8` range from 0 to 255.
-[MATLAB](MATLAB ) has a built-in function to put it back right:
+[MATLAB](MATLAB) has a built-in function to put it back right:

     >> I = img.update([]).getCurrentStorageArray;
     >> J = typecast(I, 'uint8');
     >> K = reshape(J, size(X'));
     >> imshow(K')

-But of course, there is a [MATLAB](MATLAB ) function that does all of this for you, and that you can also find in the scripts folder of your Fiji installation: {% include github repo='fiji ' path='scripts/copytoMatlab.m ' label='copytoMatlab ' %}.
+But of course, there is a [MATLAB](MATLAB) function that does all of this for you, and that you can also find in the scripts folder of your Fiji installation: {% include github repo='fiji' path='scripts/copytoMatlab.m' label='copytoMatlab' %}.

 MATLAB arrays are not shared
 ----------------------------

-We expect the underlying raw data - an array of doubles - to be shared between [MATLAB](MATLAB ) and ImgLib2.
+We expect the underlying raw data - an array of doubles - to be shared between [MATLAB](MATLAB) and ImgLib2.
 Unfortunately, it isn't so.
 Let's try to turn the first column entirely white

     >> close all
     >> X(:,1) = 255;
     >> imshow(X,[])
     >> net.imglib2.img.display.imagej.ImageJFunctions.show(img);

 It did not work: the ImgLib2 image did not see the change.
-This means that it does not wrap <b>the</b> [MATLAB](MATLAB ) array, but a copy of it.
+This means that it does not wrap <b>the</b> [MATLAB](MATLAB) array, but a copy of it.
 This is a shame and this is of crucial importance.
 Not only we might have some very large data to process we wish not to duplicate in memory, but we might want to take advantage of some ImgLib2 algorithms that run *in place* and modify the source image.

 This is by construction, and there is no workaround, at least for Java[2].
-[MATLAB](MATLAB ) passes all the data *per-value*, not *per-reference* and this is what happened here.
+[MATLAB](MATLAB) passes all the data *per-value*, not *per-reference* and this is what happened here.

 Using Java arrays in MATLAB
 ---------------------------

-A first attempt to solve this would be to try and use Java arrays in [MATLAB](MATLAB ), which is made possible by the function `javaArray`.
-As explained in the [[MATLAB](MATLAB ) docs](http://www.mathworks.fr/fr/help/matlab/matlab_external/working-with-java-arrays.html), you can use this function to instantiate proper Java arrays, which we could then use to create an ImgLib2 image, and play with the same data both on the [MATLAB](MATLAB ) side and on the ImgLib2 side.
+A first attempt to solve this would be to try and use Java arrays in [MATLAB](MATLAB), which is made possible by the function `javaArray`.
+As explained in the [[MATLAB](MATLAB) docs](http://www.mathworks.fr/fr/help/matlab/matlab_external/working-with-java-arrays.html), you can use this function to instantiate proper Java arrays, which we could then use to create an ImgLib2 image, and play with the same data both on the [MATLAB](MATLAB) side and on the ImgLib2 side.

 But this would unsatisfactory as well.
 The `javaArray` function allows the creation of Java *objects*, but not of *primitive types*.
-As suggested on the [MATLAB](MATLAB ) docs, and noted [here](http://stackoverflow.com/questions/5554518/can-matlab-not-read-back-a-double-array-from-java):
+As suggested on the [MATLAB](MATLAB) docs, and noted [here](http://stackoverflow.com/questions/5554518/can-matlab-not-read-back-a-double-array-from-java):

-` `[`MATLAB`](MATLAB )` can pass Java objects when calling a Java function, and modifications to `
+` `[`MATLAB`](MATLAB)` can pass Java objects when calling a Java function, and modifications to `
-` these objects are afterwards available in `[`MATLAB`](MATLAB )` - `<u>`except when the Java `
+` these objects are afterwards available in `[`MATLAB`](MATLAB)` - `<u>`except when the Java `
 ` object is an array of a primitive data type`</u>`.
 In this case automatic conversion`
-` between `[`MATLAB`](MATLAB )` and Java kicks in, making a Java array-of-primitive-double `
+` between `[`MATLAB`](MATLAB)` and Java kicks in, making a Java array-of-primitive-double `
-` correspond directly to a double matrix in `[`MATLAB`](MATLAB )` - which is by `[`MATLAB`](MATLAB )` `
+` correspond directly to a double matrix in `[`MATLAB`](MATLAB)` - which is by `[`MATLAB`](MATLAB)` `
 ` conventions a thing "passed as value" so no return values are possible.`

-So this means that we could create an array of `java.lang.Double[]` and use its reference, but we cannot have and manipulate a plain native `double[]` array without [MATLAB](MATLAB ) shadowing any change because it operates on a copy.
+So this means that we could create an array of `java.lang.Double[]` and use its reference, but we cannot have and manipulate a plain native `double[]` array without [MATLAB](MATLAB) shadowing any change because it operates on a copy.

 An array of `java.lang.Double[]` is not acceptable for most of our use cases.
 We expect to deal sometimes with very large images - the main reason for trying to escape duplicating data in memory - and a `Double` object adds some overhead on the primitive it wraps we would like to avoid.

-As of now ([MATLAB](MATLAB ) 2013a), this answer seems to be definitive: There is no workaround if we are to stay with a native array in [MATLAB](MATLAB ).
+As of now ([MATLAB](MATLAB) 2013a), this answer seems to be definitive: There is no workaround if we are to stay with a native array in [MATLAB](MATLAB).

 Using ImgLib2 types as primary data holder
 ------------------------------------------

 Therefore, a solution implies a change of approach.
-We will not use [MATLAB](MATLAB ) matrices as data holder, but use ImgLib2 structures.
+We will not use [MATLAB](MATLAB) matrices as data holder, but use ImgLib2 structures.
 We can access the raw data through ImgLib2 facilities (cursor, randomAcess, ...).
-The changes made are then done *in place*, and will be visible from both ImgLib2 and [MATLAB](MATLAB ), provided the data is accessed from the ImgLib2 container.
-We also already saw that `ArrayImg`s wrap a native array, that we can copy to [MATLAB](MATLAB ) shall we need to quickly get the whole dataset.
+The changes made are then done *in place*, and will be visible from both ImgLib2 and [MATLAB](MATLAB), provided the data is accessed from the ImgLib2 container.
+We also already saw that `ArrayImg`s wrap a native array, that we can copy to [MATLAB](MATLAB) shall we need to quickly get the whole dataset.

-With this strategy, [MATLAB](MATLAB ) steps aside a bit, since we use ImgLib2 for basically all data manipulation.
-It takes the role of a scripting language like [Jython](Jython_Scripting ), from which you make plain call to Java classes.
-Duplicating the native array wrapped in an `ArrayImg` allows you still make the best our of [MATLAB](MATLAB ) easily, but you must design a good tactic in your script to avoid these local copies to exist for too long.
+With this strategy, [MATLAB](MATLAB) steps aside a bit, since we use ImgLib2 for basically all data manipulation.
+It takes the role of a scripting language like [Jython](Jython_Scripting), from which you make plain call to Java classes.
+Duplicating the native array wrapped in an `ArrayImg` allows you still make the best our of [MATLAB](MATLAB) easily, but you must design a good tactic in your script to avoid these local copies to exist for too long.

 <references/>